MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 5 - Grant external resource permissions

 When the external table uses impersonation authentication, the managed identity must have write permissions over the external data store referenced by the external table.
+Write permissions are required because the continuous export job will attempt to export data to the data store on behalf of the managed identity.
 The required permissions vary depending on the data store type.

 On the external data store, grant the managed identity the required write permissions: